 I was instrumental in implementing software development lifecycle methodologies, including creating and documenting formal code style and quality standards, standard code reviews, and design reviews.
 Additionally, I implemented static code analysis using FxCop.

-I also developed a consistent automated continuous integration build process using CruiseControl.NET and NAnt, shared across three development teams.
+I also developed a consistent automated continuous integration build process using CruiseControl.NET and NAnt, which was shared across three development teams.
 This process involved customizing the CruiseControl.NET installation to add custom extensions and XSL stylesheets to format the build email and web dashboard reports.

 September 2004 - October 2005